Acria-Network/Acria-Documentation/developing.md

 ### Fees

 The Fee provided must cover the gas required (~40000 + whatever gas is required by the callback).
-Otherwise a request might be stuck till the ethereum network fees are low enough for the request to be profitable for the Oracle Operator.
+Otherwise a request might be stuck till the Ethereum network fees are low enough for the request to be profitable for the Oracle Operator.

 Oracle Operators generally only process transactions where the fee is 30% higher than the gas cost required.